Before, During & After: Things to Expect for Your Home Renovation

 - The material supply chain issues are still ongoing so expect some delays if you are sourcing materials from abroad

-On the bright side, if you are engaging an experienced ID, they may have a better network of subcontractors and material suppliers that they can tap on to help minimize the delay in the schedule.
+On the bright side, if you are engaging an experienced interior designer, they may have a better network of subcontractors and material suppliers that they can tap on to help minimize the delay in the schedule.

 Be Proactive During Renovation

-One of the ways to help move the schedule along is to be proactive in providing timely feedback and responses to your ID during the renovation process.
+One of the ways to help move the schedule along is to be proactive in providing timely feedback and responses to your interior designer during the renovation process.

-While an ID will help to project manage on your behalf, you are ultimately the most important stakeholder of the project and will need to provide necessary signoffs to move on to the next stage.
+While an interior designer will help to project manage on your behalf, you are ultimately the most important stakeholder of the project and will need to provide necessary signoffs to move on to the next stage.

-Tip: It is recommended to visit the site at least once a week or have check-ins with your ID to check on the progress and flag any discrepancies or concerns quickly.
+Tip: It is recommended to visit the site at least once a week or have check-ins with your interior designer to check on the progress and flag any discrepancies or concerns quickly.

 Correcting Renovation Mistakes